josiahg/go-cod-demo/README.md

 This app demonstrates how to create a connection, create a table, insert a row, and read that row.

-Ddepends on the excellent [Calcite Avatica Go](https://github.com/apache/calcite-avatica-go) driver.
+Depends on the excellent [Calcite Avatica Go](https://github.com/apache/calcite-avatica-go) driver.

 # Usage